soulwing/pinject/README.md

 * `String`, all Java primitives types (e.g. `int`), and associated wrapper types
 * All enumeration types
-* `java.util.Calendar`, `java.util.Date` (and its SQL subtypes); the default
+* `java.util.Calendar` and `java.util.Date` (along with its SQL subtypes);
-  format is the full ISO 8601 format with time zone, but you can use any pattern supported by `java.util.SimpleDateFormat` by configuring the `org.soulwing.cdi.properties.converters.DatePropertyConverter.pattern` property.
+  the default format is the full ISO 8601 format with time zone, but you can use any pattern supported by `java.util.SimpleDateFormat` by configuring the `org.soulwing.cdi.properties.converters.DatePropertyConverter.pattern` property.
 * `java.net.URL`; includes support for the `classpath:` pseudo-scheme